dojo/docs/dojox/widget.rst

 :Version: beta
 :Authors: Shane O'Sullivan, Peter Higgins, Nathan Toone, Karl Tiedt, Alex Russell, Nikolai Onken, Adam Peller

 This is a collection of standalone widgets for use in your website.
-Each individual widget is independent of the others, and carries it's own level of completeness, stability, and documentation.
+Each individual widget is independent of the others, and carries it's own level of completeness, stability, and documentation, and don't typically fall into any other classification of use, like `dojox.form <form/>`_ or `dojox.layout <layout/>`_

 Available Widgets
 -----------------